Balagtasan

-Balagtasan is a Filipino form of debate done in verse.
-Derived from the name of Francisco Balagtas also known as the Prince of Balagtasan, this art presents a type of literature in which thoughts or reasoning are expressed through speech.
+The Balagtasan is a traditional Filipino form of debate conducted in verse.
+Derived from the surname of prominent Filipino poet Francisco Balagtas, the art form presents a type of literature and performance where arguments, reasoning, and opinions are expressed through poetic speech.
+It is a verbal joust that highlights the participants' wit, humor, and mastery of the Filipino language and rhyming structures.